hashicorp/vault/website/source/docs/secrets/aws/index.html.md

 Amazon services.
 If you are planning on using these credential in a pipeline, you may need to add a delay of 5-10 seconds (or more) after fetching credentials before they can be used successfully.

+If you want to be able to use credentials without the wait, consider using the STS method of fetching keys.
+IAM credentials supported by an STS token are available for use as soon as they are generated.

 ## API